far1h/blog_md/publish/google-cloud-engineer.md

 ### Pricing and billing
 per-second billing
 ## Resources and Access in the Cloud
-Here’s a structured overview of the key topics for the Google Cloud GCE exam.
-Save it as an `.md` file in Obsidian:

 ### Google Cloud Resource Hierarchy
 1. **Hierarchy Levels**:
    - **Resources**: Includes VMs, Cloud Storage, VPCs, etc.